Beau Travail: Production

-In an interview, Denis said, "One of the cast had actually been in the Legion, so we took all their real exercises and did them together every day, to concentrate the actors as a group.
+Denis said, "One of the cast had actually been in the Legion, so we took all their real exercises and did them together every day, to concentrate the actors as a group.
 We never said we were going to choreograph the film.
 But afterwards, when we started shooting, using Britten's music, those exercises became like a dance."

+Release

+The film was screened on 4 September 1999 in the Cinema del Presente section at the 56th Venice International Film Festival.
+It was theatrically released in France on 3 May 2000 by Pyramide Distribution.

 Reception

 The film was highly acclaimed in the United States, topping the Village Voices Film Critics' Poll in 2000, with Claire Denis also placing at #2 for best director.
-Jonathan Rosenbaum of the Chicago Reader rated it a "masterpiece," giving it the paper's highest rating of four stars.
+Jonathan Rosenbaum of the Chicago Reader rated it a "masterpiece", giving it the paper's highest rating of four stars.
 Charles Taylor of Salon.com wrote that "Beau Travail is the most extreme example of [Denis'] talent, baffling and exhilarating.
 I don't know when I've seen a movie that is in so many ways foreign to what draws me to movies and still felt under a spell."
-Peter Travers of Rolling Stone gave it the magazine's highest rating, calling it "unique and unforgettable."
-J. Hoberman of the Village Voice wrote that the film is "so tactile in its cinematography, inventive in its camera placement, and sensuous in its editing that the purposefully oblique and languid narrative is all but eclipsed."
+J. Hoberman of The Village Voice wrote that the film is "so tactile in its cinematography, inventive in its camera placement, and sensuous in its editing that the purposefully oblique and languid narrative is all but eclipsed."
 Film scholar Erika Balsom wrote that the ending sequence "is perhaps the best ending of any film, ever," explaining that "Galoup finds a rhythm of life that follows none of the patterns of colonial, patriarchal power the film so skilfully traces and complicates...he inhabits a utopia of movement without rules".